 If the deceased person was resident in Ireland, you may need information on

 access to money after a death.

-Contact information for foreign embassies and consulates responsible for Ireland are available here.
+Contact information for foreign embassies and consulates responsible for Ireland.